• Home

 • Oats are very rich in water-soluble fiber beta-glucans (b-glucans) that have a positive effect in lowering LDL cholesterol levels (bad cholesterol), thus reducing the risk of cardiovascular disease development.

-• The insoluble fiber in oats is a good remedy for constipation.
+• The insoluble fiber in oats can help support regular digestion and a healthy gut.
 Since she was a baby, my older daughter Teodora had had a constipation issue, so including oatmeal in our regular diets helped.
 The relief from constipation is due to a high content of insoluble fiber in oats that don't absorb water, adding bulk to the stool and aiding in the movement of material through the digestive system.

 When I started incorporating oats into our diet, I wondered what the difference was between the many kinds of oats on the shelf.
 Here is the summary of varieties that we can find in the stores today: